exiang/open_hub_wiki/Database.md

 ```sql
 UPDATE organization SET latlong_address = Point(1.5492301,110.3508271) WHERE latlong_address IS NULL AND id=x
 ```

+## Flexible Schema
+OpenHub used traditional relationship database as the core data storage method.
+The development team has been creative to  achieve flexible schema with the following 2 methods:
+  * `json_extra` column
+  * `meta_structure` table, please [refer here](Extending-Model-Meta).

 ### json_extra method
 First, create variable name in camelCase in the model class.